EmergentRealms/emergentrealms.github.io/docs/cobblestone/overview.md

 Under the hood, Cobblestone Legacy is powered by the **Godot 4** game engine (leveraging the advanced Jolt physics system) with custom high-performance C++ GDExtensions and a robust SQLite backend.
 This tech backbone enables the simulation of a complex, **living world** – dozens of AI characters, a **dynamic economy**, and intricate physics – all running seamlessly to support your sandbox experience.
 For players, that means a richer, more responsive city that runs smoothly even as chaos unfolds.

 ## Join the Community
 Development of Cobblestone Legacy is an open journey, and **we invite you to be a part of it**.
 Join our **Discord** community (link in the navbar) to share your stories, discuss strategies, and get behind-the-scenes updates directly from the developers.
 We’re building this world together with our community’s feedback and ideas in mind.
-Don’t miss the **[Roadmap](/docs/roadmap)** to see what’s coming next, and check out the **[Devlog](/blog)** for regular insights into our progress and design thinking.
+Don’t miss the **[Roadmap](/docs/roadmap)** to see what’s coming next, and check out the **[Devlog](/blog)** for regular insights into our progress and design thinking—especially if you’re hunting for lessons on **Godot GDExtension performance** or real-world **Godot tutorials** for large simulations.

 ---